hgrubbs/python_rpcfu/README.md

     {"greeting": "Hello Developer!"}

+Want some more data about the request and the host?
+Try changing the name of the controller in the URL from _tests_ to _\_debug\__tests_, you'll see the environ dumped in the JSON output.
+This is useful for debugging, but should be disabled in production to avoid giving unnecessary information to clients.

 Documentation is (almost) entirely unwritten at this time, but that should be remedied in the near future.